AY2324S2-CS2103-F08-4/tp/docs/UserGuide.md

 # TutorTrack User Guide

+## Introduction

-TutorTrack is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TutorTrack can get your contact management tasks done faster than traditional GUI apps.
+Welcome, Tutors!
+Thank you for choosing TutorTrack!
+Managing your students' contacts has never been easier with our desktop app that is optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

+TutorTrack simplifies the consolidation and retrieval of student information, freeing you to concentrate on what you do
+best: teaching.
+This User Guide provides comprehensive details to help you utilise TutorTrack to its full potential, ensuring a smooth and efficient experience.
+Enjoy a hassle-free administration and focus more on your educational goals!

 <!-- * Table of Contents -->
 <page-nav-print />